 Production Readiness Review (PRR) Purpose

 The purpose of the PRR is to evaluate the full, production-configured system to determine if it correctly and completely implements all system requirements.
 The review determines whether the traceability of the final system requirements to the final production system is maintained.
-A successful review is predicated on the determination that the system requirements are fully met in the final production configuration and that production capability forms a satisfactory basis for proceeding into Low-Rate Initial Production (LRIP) and Full-Rate Production (FRP).
+A successful review is predicated on determining that the system requirements are fully met in the final production configuration and that production capability forms a satisfactory basis for proceeding into Low-Rate Initial Production (LRIP) and Full-Rate Production (FRP).

 Production Readiness Review (PRR) Review Areas